Induced subgraphs of induced subgraphs of large chromatic number: Introduction

 It follows that there is no general `cleaning up' strategy to get rid of induced subgraphs: it is necessary instead to use particular properties of the class under consideration, or to focus on other structural features.\footnote{See, for example, the discussion of diameter and Conjecture 1.10 in~\cite{SS20Banana}.}

 Theorem~\ref{thm:main} is also interesting from the perspective of Ramsey theory.
 A class $\cC$ of graphs is a \defn{vertex Ramsey class} if, for every $F \in \cC$ and positive integer $k$, there is some $G \in \cC$ such that every vertex colouring of $G$ in $k$ colours contains a monochromatic induced copy of $F$.
-Vertex Ramsey classes were first studied in the 1970s by Folkman~\cite{F70} and \nesrod~\cite{NR76} as part of the development of a rich theory (see~\cite{Nesetril96survey}).
+Vertex Ramsey classes were first studied in the 1970s by Folkman~\cite{F70} and Ne\v{s}et\v{r}il and R\"odl~\cite{NR76} as part of the development of a rich theory (see~\cite{Nesetril96survey}).
 The general question is to determine which hereditary classes $\cC$ of graphs are vertex Ramsey.
 There has been substantial progress, particularly in the case when $\cC$ is determined by a single excluded induced subgraph, that is, when $\cC$ is the class of $F$-free graphs for some $F$ (see~\cite{F70,NR76,RSZ95,RS92,S95,SZ92}), or when $\cC$ is defined by excluding a clique and a tree~\cite{Kierstead97,KZ96}.
 Ramsey classes of infinite graphs have also been studied in~\cite{HK88,KS93,KR86}.

-One of the earliest results on vertex Ramsey classes is due to Folkman~\cite{F70}, who proved in 1970 that the class $\cC_r$ of $K_{r}$-free graphs is vertex Ramsey for every $r \geq 3$: in other words, for every $K_r$-free graph $F$ and every integer $k$, there is a $K_r$-free graph $H$ such that in every $k$-colouring of $V(H)$ some colour class contains an induced copy of $F$.
+One of the earliest results on vertex Ramsey classes is due to Folkman~\cite{F70}, who proved in 1970 that the class $\cC_r$ of $K_{r}$-free graphs is vertex Ramsey for every $r \geq 3$: in other words, for every $K_r$-free graph $F$ and every positive integer $k$, there is a $K_r$-free graph $H$ such that in every $k$-colouring of $V(H)$ some colour class contains an induced copy of $F$.
 Theorem~\ref{thm:main} proves a vastly stronger property: it shows that for every $K_{r}$-free graph $F$ there are $K_{r}$-free graphs with arbitrarily large chromatic number in which \emph{every} induced subgraph of large chromatic number contains an induced copy of $F$.
 This difference resembles the difference between the theorems of Van der Waerden~\cite{VdW27} and Szemer\'{e}di~\cite{Szem75} on monochromatic arithmetic progressions in the integers.

+Interestingly, there is no edge version of Theorem~\ref{thm:main}: R\"{o}dl~\cite{rodl77} proved that, for all $k$, every graph with sufficiently large chromatic number contains a triangle-free subgraph with chromatic number $k$.
+In particular, while the class of triangle-free graphs is both vertex and edge Ramsey~\cite{NR76edge} and satisfies the strengthened vertex Ramsey property, it does not satisfy the analogous strengthened edge Ramsey property.

 If $F$ is triangle-free, then Theorem~\ref{thm:main} guarantees a triangle-free $G$.
 It is natural to ask whether one can go further and guarantee that $G$ has the same girth as $F$.
 We conjecture that this is the case, but have been unable to prove it.
 However, we can prove the following weaker statement, where girth is replaced by \defn{odd girth} (the length of the shortest odd cycle).
 This implies that the class $\cC'_r$ of $\{C_3, C_5, \dotsc, C_{2r + 1}\}$-free graphs has the strengthened vertex Ramsey property mentioned above.